JamesWoolfenden/dse-deployer/README.md

-##Introduction
+# Introduction

-This is an [Ansible Playbook](http://docs.ansible.com/playbooks.html) you can point and shoot at any infrastructure you want to build a DataStax Enterprise cluster with Cassandra, Solr and Spark.
+This is an [Ansible Playbook](http://docs.ansible.com/playbooks.html), you can point and shoot at any infrastructure you want to build a DataStax Enterprise cluster with Cassandra, Solr and Spark.
 The playbook will install a clusters in multiple AWS data-centres.
 Add more nodes and datacenters by simply including more hosts.
 There is an optional [OpsCenter](http://www.datastax.com/products/datastax-enterprise-visual-admin) Playbook included.
 The latest version of [DataStax Enterprise](http://www.datastax.com/what-we-offer/products-services/datastax-enterprise) will be installed.
 This example is modified to work with the AWS infrastrucuture in Multi-regions from JoelJacobsons example.
 I hope to combine this with a Terraform script (https://github.com/JamesWoolfenden/terraform-aws-cassandra) to provision the entire infrastructure, that this script will configure.

-##Instructions
+## Instructions
 Clone the Playbook:
 ```
 git clone https://github.com/JamesWoolfenden/dse-deployer.git